maximilianwank/wg-on-ec2/README.md

 # :dragon: wg-on-ec2

-Create a [WireGuard®](https://www.wireguard.com/) server with as little configuration as possible.
+Create a [WireGuard®](https://www.wireguard.com/) server with as few configuration steps as possible.

 ## :receipt: Short Description